w32agobot/SKY130_SAR-ADC/openlane/README.md

 ![workflow](images/Flow.png "Workflow")

 ### Workaround for wrong-expectation for macros
-Openlane expects macros if a lef-file is added to the design, which is false since we are adding a standard-cell and not a macro-cell.
-Until an official workaround is out, erase or comment `basic_macro_placement` in `/foss/tools/openlane/2022.07/scripts/tcl_commands/floorplan.tcl`
+Openlane expects macros if a lef-file is added to the design, which is false since we are only adding a custom standard-cell.
+Until an official solution is out, disable `basic_macro_placement` in `/foss/tools/openlane/2022.07/scripts/tcl_commands/floorplan.tcl`

 You ned root-access for this workaround.
 Start the docker-container with user `0` and group `0`.
-If you're using iic-osic-tools, edit the start_vnc script.
+If you're using iic-osic-tools, you may edit the start_vnc script.
 ```
 docker run -d --user 0:0 %PARAMS% -v "%DESIGNS%":/foss/designs  %DOCKER_USER%/%DOCKER_IMAGE%:%DOCKER_TAG%
 ```